Devlyn-Nelson/Bondrewd/README.md

 * Auto reserve fields.
 If the structures total bit amount is not a multiple of 8, the unused bits at the end will be ignored.
 * Ignore reserve fields. read_ and read_slice_ functions are still generated but into_bytes and from_bytes will just use zeros
   * `#[bondrewd(reserve)]`

-# `enum` Derive features:

-* Derive from_primitive and into_primitive.
-* Specify an `Invalid` variant for catching values that don't make sense, otherwise the last value will be used as a catch-all.
-  * `#[bondrewd_enum(invalid)]`.
-* Specify custom `u8` literal for discriminants on enum variants
-* Invalid with primitive. like the Invalid catch all above but it stores the value as a variant field.

 # Why Bondrewd